-Marianne Fillenz Lecture Series
+Marianne Fillenz Memorial Lecture Series

-On Friday 26th January 2018, Associate Professor Kristine Krug hosted the inaugural Marianne Fillenz lecture, entitled Neural network dynamic for attentional selection and given by Professor Sabine Kastner.
-Click here for more information.
+On Friday 26 January 2018, Associate Professor Kristine Krug hosted the inaugural Marianne Fillenz Lecture, entitled "Neural network dynamic for attentional selection" and given by Professor Sabine Kastner.
+See "Marianne Fillenz remembered at inaugural lecture" for more information.

 Born to a Viennese mother and Hungarian-Jewish Father in 1924 in Timisoara, Romania, Marianne Fillenz and her family moved to New Zealand in 1939 to avoid the rise of Nazism in Eastern Europe.

-After her death, she was remembered by John Stein: We will miss her exceptional friendliness, her interest in everything from local gossip to the place of humanity in the universe, her positive outlook and her quizzical responses to incautious remarks.
+After her death, she was remembered by John Stein, whom Fillenz taught while he was studying at New College: "We will miss her exceptional friendliness, her interest in everything from local gossip to the place of humanity in the universe, her positive outlook and her quizzical responses to incautious remarks."

 list of speakers